Grade: 2nd

 August-June

 Storytelling is best known from the pages of a book.
-Visit the Arts Center to become a part of the process of transforming a tale from words into action.
+Visit the Arts Center to become a part of the transformation from words on a page into acting on the stage.
 Full of characters and creativity, test your imagination with performance, and bring new life to telling a story.
-Explore the various ways storytelling makes an impact on people and culture.

 Vocabulary:

-Character, setting, conflict, script, blocking, motivation, actor, plot
+character, setting, conflict, script, blocking, backdrop, stage presence